Ellezique/Full-Stack-App-PART-A/README.md

 B. DEVELOPMENT

-5. Developers should do all their work on their own branch and NEVER commit to the central repositry (GitHub) master branch directly.
+5. Developers should do all their work on their own branch and NEVER commit to the central repository (GitHub) master branch directly.
 Developers should work only on their `Developername` branch. `$ git branch` to see what branch you are on.
 If you are not on your branch `$ git checkout Developername`
 7.  **Code in your Developername branch** and then stage changes in local `$ git add .` and commit changes with `$ git commit -m "meaningful commit description"`.
 8. When the central repository (GitHub) has changed, developers can **pull the GitHub changes into their local** master branch and can do this with `$git pull origin master`.
 The developer can incorporate changes from the GitHub repo into the branch that they are on by making sure they are on their `Developername` banch and then:  `$ git merge master`.
 9.    **Resolve conflicts locally in VS Code** before you push to GitHub.